lisds/project-daylight-robbery/CODE_OF_CONDUCT.md

 #### Respectful

-Members of the community are respectful.
+Members of the project are respectful.
 We are respectful of others, their positions, their skills, their commitments, and their efforts.
 We are respectful of the volunteer and professional efforts that permeate the project.
 We are respectful of the processes set forth in the project, and we work within them.
 When we disagree, we are courteous and kind in raising our